-How to Recover Deleted Files with Folder Structure Intact
+How to Recover Deleted Files with Original Folder Structure Intact

 Losing files is frustrating enough, but losing the original folder structure can make recovery even more complicated, especially when dealing with large volumes of data.
 This step-by-step guide shows you how to recover deleted files with folder structure intact, works for Windows 10/11, external hard drives, and SSDs.